-1. Exercise!
-What pumps lymph?
+1. What pumps lymph?
+Exercise!
 Remember, the lymph system doesn’t have a heart.
-Movement of muscles stimulate valves in the veins which help to churn lymph upwards towards the heart.
-Anything that creates moments of zero gravity also helps move lymph (think trampolines or roller coasters)!
+Movement of muscles stimulates valves in the veins which help to churn lymph upwards toward the heart.
+Anything that creates moments of zero gravity also helps move lymph (think trampolines or roller coasters).
 Also called rebounding, creating zero gravity helps the lymph move upwards to the heart and axillary lymph channels.
 This usually requires muscular effort that is pushing against gravity.
 With even a few seconds of no gravity, the lymph has an easier time making its return.

-2. Inversions also pull lymph towards the heart from the lower extremities.
+2. Inversions also pull lymph toward the heart from the lower extremities.
 What do you get when you add exercise+inversions?
-YOGA.
+Yoga!
 Yoga has been known to detoxify and rejuvenate many sluggish lymph systems.
-Hot yoga also helps speed up the process through perspiration.
-Sweat is a potent detoxifier!
+Hot yoga also helps speed up the process through perspiration, as sweat is a potent detoxifier!

-3. Positive and negative pressure from deep, diaphragmatic breathing is a great way to move lymph towards lymphatic channels.
-Our bodies have far more lymph than blood so pranayama breathing in yoga as well as slow, deep breaths throughout the day help to filter lymph and move it properly.
+3. Positive and negative pressure from deep, diaphragmatic breathing is a great way to move lymph toward lymphatic channels.
+Our bodies have far more lymph than blood, so pranayama breathing in yoga as well as slow, deep breaths throughout the day help to filter lymph and move it properly.
 Again, yoga is quite beneficial.

 4. Diet is imperative.
 Make sure you’re eliminating boxed or processed food.
-Avoid GMO or pesticides.
-Eat whole food and accentuate a plant based diet.
+Avoid GMOs and pesticides.
+Eat whole food and accentuate a plant-based diet.
 Eat with the seasons, meaning warm food in the winter and cooling foods in summer.
 The lymph literally becomes thickened like gravy once the toxin load reaches its threshold.
 Eat raw fruit alone on an empty stomach.
 In Ayurveda, it’s known for its lymph-cleansing properties.
 Remember, it’s far easier to prevent disease than to cure it later.

 5. Dry brush in the morning.
-Use a natural bristle brush and brush towards the heart where the lymphatic duct is located.
+Use a natural bristle brush and brush toward the heart, where the lymphatic duct is located.
 Lymph drains in this direction.
-Brush upwards on the arms and legs towards the heart, using a circular motion.
+Brush upwards on the arms and legs toward the heart, using a circular motion.

-6. Drink lots of lukewarm water.
-Ditch the sugary drinks and sweets!
-Water lubricates the lymph and lets it flow easier.
-Cold water can actually hinder digestion.
+6. Drink lots of lukewarm water and ditch the sugary drinks and sweets.
+Water lubricates the lymph and lets it flow easier, but cold water can actually hinder digestion.
 Make sure you have a fluoride filter.

-7. Massages, preferably gentle, stimulate the majority of stagnant lymph up to the heart.
-Stress can also play a role in poor lymph flow and massages can aid with this too.
-There are even lymph specific massages which are skillful at removing infections through manipulation of lymph.
-Remember the lymphatic system is mostly immune cells!
+7. Gentle massage stimulates the majority of stagnant lymph up to the heart.
+Stress can also play a role in poor lymph flow and massages can aid with this, too.
+There are even lymph-specific massages that help remove infections through manipulation of lymph.
+Remember, the lymphatic system is mostly immune cells!

 Treat your body with love.
 It is your temple, and a healthy physical body is one of the keys to mental and spiritual health.

-1. Harrison’s Principles of Internal Medicine, 16th Edition
+1. Harrison’s Principles of Internal Medicine, 16th Edition: The Lymphatic System

 2. The Fat Flush Plan by Ann Louise Gittleman, PhD